 Prostate cancer is another common health concern.
 Men over 50 should also seek a regular prostate cancer screening.
 About one out of every eight men develop prostate cancer, but it’s rare in people under 40 years old.

 - Blood in semen or painful ejaculation

 These symptoms might seem like obvious signs of trouble.
 However, in some cases, men with prostate cancer won’t notice any symptoms.

 Some men don’t like to talk about mental health, but they’re not immune to mental health issues.
-Disorders such as depression and anxiety are common men’s health issues, and it’s important to be vocal about any problems you may be dealing with.
+Disorders, such as depression and anxiety, are common men’s health issues.
+It’s important to be vocal about any problems you may be dealing with.

-Learn about all the health care services we offer at Bon Secours.
+Learn about all the primary care services we offer at Bon Secours.